microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/ediscovery-tagoperation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The operation that handles applying tags to documents in a review set based on a review set query.
+Represents the operation that handles applying tags to documents in a review set based on a review set query.

 Inherits from [caseOperation](../resources/ediscovery-caseoperation.md).

 ## Methods

-None
+None.

 ## Properties